WBEZ

 WBEZ (91.5 FM) – branded WBEZ 91.5 – is a non-commercial educational radio station licensed to Chicago, Illinois, and primarily serving the tri-state region of the Chicago metropolitan area.
 It is owned by Chicago Public Media and is financed by listener contributions, corporate underwriting and some government funding.
 WBEZ is affiliated with both National Public Radio (NPR) and the Public Radio Exchange (PRX).
 It also broadcasts content from American Public Media and the BBC World Service.
 It produces several nationally syndicated shows for public radio stations, including documentary program This American Life, and co-produces news and politics quiz program, Wait Wait...
 Don't Tell Me! with NPR.

 WBEZ has an effective radiated power (ERP) of 5,700 watts with its transmitter atop the John Hancock Center on North Michigan Avenue.
 It broadcasts over two HD Radio digital subchannels.
 It operates full-power repeaters WBEK (91.1 FM) in Kankakee and WBEQ (90.7 FM) in Morris, as well as several FM translators.

-WBEZ-HD2, carrying a user-generated content format focused on "urban alternative music" and branded Vocalo.org, is also relayed over WBEW (89.5 FM) in Chesterton, Indiana.
+WBEZ-HD2, carrying an "urban alternative music" format branded Vocalo, is also relayed over WBEW (89.5 FM) in Chesterton, Indiana, and translator W216CL (91.1 FM) in Chicago.

 History

 Classroom instruction

-WBEZ was among the earliest FM stations in Chicago. first went on the air on April 7, 1943, carrying instructional programming for the Chicago Public Schools.
+WBEZ was among the earliest FM stations in Chicago.
+It first went on the air on April 7, 1943, carrying instructional programming for the Chicago Public Schools.
 However, initially only a few classrooms were able to tune in, because most did not have FM receivers.
 It originally broadcast at 42.5 MHz, before moving to 91.5 MHz in 1947.

 Its transmitter was located atop Chicago's Morrison Hotel and its studios were in the Builders Building.
-In 1949, the station's transmitter was moved to Marshall Metropolitan High School in Chicago's East Garfield Park neighborhood.
+A 1948 Chicago Tribune article reported that the Board of Education sought zoning approval for a proposed transmitter tower at Marshall Metropolitan High School in Chicago's East Garfield Park neighborhood; however, the FCC history cards, in the "Transmitter Location" section, do not list Marshall High School among WBEZ's transmitter locations.
+The Tribune article documents only a proposal and does not clearly establish that this site was ever constructed or used.
+The history cards instead identify transmitter locations in downtown Chicago, including the Bankers Building at 105 West Adams Street.
+Contemporary sources likewise indicate that the station operated from the Bankers Building at 105 West Adams Street during this period.
 As of 2021, it is atop the John Hancock Center.